SkoolNotes/Taproot/2020HIST201/KBhHIST201Qing1500s.md

     * Acted as middlemen between Venitians, Arabs, and Turks
         * Traded spices and cotton
         * Served as foundation of Western medicines
+        * De Gama's Explorations
             * Invaded port of good hope in Africa
                 * Disguised as Muslim traders
                 * When about to be kicked out, fought and burned the city
-        *
+            * Zamorin also got scammed by de Gama too
+                * Convinced that he was a pirate
+                * Did not drive off, and permitted to trade